rajputlakhveer/rajputlakhveer.github.io/_posts/2025-10-28-discipline-and-consistency.md

 Motivation starts you.
 Discipline finishes you.
 Build rules, not moods.
 Make your future self impossible to ignore by showing up daily in tiny, non-negotiable ways.
 Over time, those tiny bricks become an unbreakable wall.

 Go do one small thing now — even two minutes.
 When you come back, you’ll already be more disciplined than before. 💥

-Want a ready-made 7-day habit tracker sheet or a sample implementation-intention template I can create for you (customized to your goal)?
-I can draft one now. ✍️🙂